UzmaSayyeda/Matplotlib-Cancer-Treatment-Analysis/README.md

 - The following is the linear regression between the final tumor volume and weight of the mouse for the drug Capomulin.
 - the correaltion coefficient calculates is 0.84

 ![This is the weight vs. average tumor volume linear regression plot](./correlation.png)

-There are some other visuallizations that are included like the distribution between male and female mouse and drug regimen vs their timepoints.
 ## Credits
 Ask BCS helped with debugging the code.
 My tutor helped me refine the Readme.